Lucasmogsan/dtu-02476_mlops/reports/README.md

 >
 > Answer:

-TODO: Rollo and Yu Fan maybe write some?
-Currently: 119 words The biggest challenges in the project was implementing gcp and administrating access, keys etc. across group members.
+TODO: Yu Fan maybe write some?
+Currently: 171 words The biggest challenges in the project was implementing gcp and administrating access, keys etc. across group members.
 In general the collaboration made it harder as the workflow - also on git using GitHub - had to be more strictly managed.
 This also caused some time spent on merging conflicts which however was one of the more simple tasks.
 To be mentioned is setting up the training pipeline with the training script and image, buckets, and Vertex AI.
-This was one of the more challenging tasks as it required extensive understanding of multiple aspects and the overall pipeline including access to the buckets and the training image on gcp, as well as running dvc for both pull and push within the container.
+This was one of the more challenging tasks as it required extensive understanding of multiple aspects and the overall pipeline including access to the buckets and the training image on gcp.

+We also encountered issues with DVC performance.
+The process of uploading and downloading data was extremely slow due to the large number of files (images).
+As a result, we had to reduce the size of the dataset.
+Additionally, we changed the DVC setting to `version_aware = false`.
+This grouped the files in DVC's own format, which helped reduce the number of files uploaded to the bucket.

 ### Question 27